As we approach the end of the semester, Dana recognizes that the library is especially full.

 *Individual study space – If you cannot find a seat or a computer, please approach a library staff person at either service desk.
 We will do our best to find a seat for you.

 *Computer classroom – available as quiet computer space when it is not being used for classes.
 We try especially hard to protect that space for individual student use during the 2 weeks of the exam period.
-If you need to use a computer in a quiet atmosphere, check out the computer lab.

 *Ear plugs and ear phones – available at both the circulation and reference desks.